rafaco/UnlimitedMultiBattles/README.md

 - Adjustable time between battles to minimise the total time
 - Adjustable number of battles to avoid wasting your energy.
 Three modes available:
   - Manual: enter any number of battles
-  - Calculated: Use our calculator to run the exact battle to maximise your champions considering stars, level, difficulty, map, stage and xp boosts
+  - Calculated: Use our calculator to run the exact battles to maximise your champions considering stars, level, difficulty, map, stage and xp boosts
   - Infinite: Run battles indefinitely, till you stop it or till your energy run outs
+- Get extra info before start: Energy cost, Silver reward and total duration
+- Get progress detail while multi-battling
 - Configurable action on finish: bring up game (champions replacement), bring up results or only load results on background.
 - Auto-detect game closed and allow opening it
 - Auto-detect admin rights required and allow relaunching as admin